 Explorers who brought exotic orchids to Europe gave way to Victorian-era "orchid hunters" who sought out new species—and often plundered native populations while destroying habitats in the process.
 At home, horticulturists struggled to propagate the plants until 1922, when Lewis Knudsen of Cornell University discovered how to germinate orchid seeds in an agar jelly.
 Today, successful cultivation and hybridization has resulted in the development of tens of thousands of named orchid hybrids.

 Many orchids are endangered, mostly due to habitat destruction and over-collection.
-The IUCN has assessed 880 species of orchids, and categorizes more than 500 of them as Vulnerable or Endangered—and of those, 162 are Critically Endangered.
-All orchids are protected by CITES.
-It is illegal, whether for profit or pleasure, knowingly or unknowingly, to transport orchids across international borders without the proper paperwork.
+The International Union for Conservation of Nature (IUCN, 2022) has assessed more than 1,600 species of orchids, and categorizes more than 860 of them as Vulnerable or Endangered—and of those, 209 are Critically Endangered, and 5 are now Extinct.
+All orchids are protected by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+It is illegal, whether for profit or personal use, knowingly or unknowingly, to transport orchids across international borders without the proper paperwork.

 Star of Bethlehem Orchid

 The species name sesquipedale is Latin for "one and a half feet," a reference to this flower's long nectar channel.
 This is the orchid that fascinated Charles Darwin—you can read about it in the OVERVIEW section above.

 Unlike most Cattleya species, this plant's blossoms are only an inch (2.5 centimeters) wide, but they are very fragrant.
 The species name aurantiaca means "orange" in Latin, describing the brilliant color of the blooms.